wamaithajoy/Wapi_Daktari/README.md

 ## Objective

 To empower walk-in patients at public hospitals with data-backed predictions on the best time to visit—via a simple USSD interface that works on any phone.
 The goal is to reduce wasted time, manage hospital congestion, and improve access to care without requiring logins or apps.

+## Technologies Used

+FastAPI – API backend for handling USSD requests and predictions

+Python – Core language for ML and backend logic

+Joblib – Model loading and persistence

+Scikit-learn – Preprocessing, training, and evaluation

+NumPy – Numerical computations

+Pydantic – Data validation and serialization

+Africastalking – USSD integration for mobile interaction

+Streamlit – Interactive dashboard for hospitals and stakeholders

+## How It Works

+For Patients (USSD):
+A user dials the USSD code on any mobile phone.

+They select their hospital and department.

+The system analyzes real hospital data using ML models to return:

+- Best time to visit

+- Estimated waiting time

+- Predicted congestion level

+All responses are sent instantly via USSD—no internet, app, or smartphone needed.

+For Hospitals & Stakeholders (Streamlit Dashboard):
+Access the secure Streamlit Dashboard from a browser.

+Filter by hospital, department, and date range.

+Visualize trends in:

+Patient load & flow

+Doctor availability

+Average waiting times

+Prediction accuracy

+Upload new CSVs or manually input new data to simulate scenarios or feed future models.